linhbngo/linhbngo/docs/csc-331/index.md

 - West Chester University and its faculty are committed to assuring a safe and productive educational environment for all students.
 In order to meet this commitment and to comply with Title IX of the Education Amendments of 1972 and guidance from the Office for Civil Rights, the University requires faculty members to report incidents of sexual violence shared by students to the University's Title IX Coordinator, Ms. Lynn Klingensmith.

 - The only exceptions to the faculty member's reporting obligation are when incidents of sexual violence are communicated by a student during a classroom discussion, in a writing assignment for a class, or as part of a University-approved research project.
 Faculty members are obligated to report sexual violence or any other abuse of a student who was, or is, a child (a person under 18 years of age) when the abuse allegedly occurred to the person designated in the University protection of minors policy.
-Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is set forth at the webpage for the Office of Social Equity at http://www.wcupa.edu/_admin/social.equity/.
+Information regarding the reporting of sexual violence and the resources that are available to victims of sexual violence is set forth at the web page for the Office of Social Equity at http://www.wcupa.edu/_admin/social.equity/.

 - Ms. Lynn Klingensmith is the West Chester University Title IX Coordinator and is also the Director of Social Equity.
 She can be reached at 610-436-2433 or by email at LKlingensmith@wcupa.edu and can connect you to resources both on and on campus, as well as provide information about the processes related to cases of sexual misconduct.